-If you’re unsure of how to apply for a VA loan, you’re not alone.
-Many people are confused when it comes to applying for any type loan, especially when dealing with the Veteran’s Administration.
+If you’re not sure how to apply for a VA loan, you’re not alone.
+Many people are confused when it comes to applying for any type of loan, especially when dealing with the Veteran’s Administration.

 How to Find a VA Approved Lender

 As mentioned above, VA loans are issued through VA approved lenders, like banks or mortgage companies, but are guaranteed through the Department of Veterans Affairs.

 There are several ways to locate a VA approved lender.
 The best way, though, is to visit the Ginnie Mae website where you can search for VA approved lenders by state, city and zip code.